nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### Deleting a task : `delete`
-Deletes the specified task from the Task Manager.<br>
+Deletes the specified task from the Emeraldo.<br>
 Format: `delete INDEX`

 > Task will be removed from the list